-- 61. In respect of the award of a Certificate, or progression from Level 4 to level 5 of the Diploma, up to 20 credits may be gained by compensation in respect of Level 4 modules provided that: - (a) a mark of not less than 30% has been obtained in the module to be compensated; - (b) the overall average for the Level 4 modules taken is at least 40%.
+- 64. In respect of the award of a Certificate, or progression from Level 4 to Level 5 of the Diploma, up to 20 credits may be gained by compensation in respect of Level 4 modules provided that: - (a) a mark of not less than 30% has been obtained in the module to be compensated; - (b) the overall average for the Level 4 modules taken is at least 40%; - (c) the module is not specified as a 'non-compensatable' module within the Programme Specification - (d) The actual mark received for modules passed by compensation will be taken forward to the averaging process for the classification of the degree and will be entered on the student's transcript. - 65.
+Compensation is not permitted for the Foundation Award.

-62. Compensation is not permitted for the Foundation Award.
+66. The Pass List for the Preliminary Honours Examination shall list the names of students who are registered for, and eligible for, the award of Certificate of Higher Education or the Foundation Award.

-- 63. The Pass List for the Preliminary Honours Examination shall list the names of students who are registered for, and eligible for, the award of Certificate of Higher Education or the Foundation Award. - 64.
-The Progression list for the Preliminary Honours Examination shall list the names of: - (a) students who are registered for, and eligible for, the award of Certificate of Higher Education; - (b) students who are allowed to enter Level 5 of a named Diploma or Honours degree programme; - students who are eligible for the award of a Certificate but not for progression to Level 5; - (d) part-time students who are eligible to study for and be assessed in further modules for the Certificate of Higher Education; - (e) students who are not eligible to proceed within an Honours programme but may transfer to the Ordinary degree.
+- 67. The Progression list for the Preliminary Honours Examination shall list the names of: - (a) students who are registered for, and eligible for, the award of Certificate of Higher Education; - (b) students who are allowed to enter Level 5 of a named Diploma or Honours degree programme; - (c) students who are eligible for the award of a Certificate but not for progression to Level 5; - (d) part-time students who are eligible to study for and be assessed in further modules for the Certificate of Higher Education; - (e) students who are not eligible to proceed within an Honours programme but may transfer to the Ordinary degree.
 This will usually be the Ordinary degree offered in parallel with the Honours programme on which the student has been registered.